petercunha/tts/README.md

 ## Code of Conduct

 - Don't spam the API, I host it myself so it costs money!
-Please use it respectfully.
+Please be respectful.